 \end{description}

 Let $\hat{\chi}(r,\phi)$ be the Fourier transform, in polar coordinates of the indicator function of $D$.
 Then where $\Psi \in L^p(S^{k-1})$, for some (in principle computable) $p >2$.
-As a statement about numbers, this is of course to be interpreted as valid for almost all $\phi \in S^{k-1}$.}
+As a pointwise estimate about numbers, this is of course to be interpreted as valid for almost all $\phi \in S^{k-1}$.}